Facing the Facts About Divorce

 There are many myths surrounding divorce, which makes it difficult for anyone considering divorce.
 This is especially true for those considering do-it-yourself divorce and a good reason to hire a lawyer.
 Some of the common myths are:

-- One spouse will be awarded alimony until they remarry or for a lifetime.
+- Alimony will be awarded to one spouse until they remarry or for a lifetime.

-Alimony is not always awarded for the long-term no matter how much or how little each party is awarded in the divorce.
-Each state has its own rules regarding alimony and requires the couple to have been married for a specific period—often more than 10 years—and more often than not, the order is only long enough to allow the spouse to become self-supporting.
+No matter how much or how small alimony each party gets,alimonies not consistently awarded for the long-term.
+Each State has its own rules on alimony and requires that the couple be married for a certain period, often for 10 years.
+And more often than not, the order is only long enough to allow the spouse to become self-supporting.

-In most divorces where property is involved, the assets are divided 50/50 or as close as possible.
+In most divorces where property is entailed,the wealth divides 50 / 50 or as near as possible.
 This is true even in non-community property states.
 If there is abuse or one spouse brought a substantial amount of assets into the marriage, it’s possible the court will award a small percentage more to one spouse over the other.
-This is a case that will be presented to the judge by the lawyers.
+This is a case the lawyers will present that will present to the judge to the judge.

-- If adultery is involved, the court will award the wronged spouse the majority of marital assets.
+- If adultery is involved, the court will award the wronged spouse most marital assets.

 While this may seem unfair to the wronged spouse, the truth is even adulterers are entitled to their share of marital assets.
 Adultery has nothing to do with the division of property.
 It only guarantees divorce will be granted in those states that do not recognize no-fault divorce or allow other reasons such as adultery.